 Marco explained that when he was younger, he would sit inside Taverna Azzura and gaze out at curious tourists, all of whom were peering in inquisitively, but none of whom were brave enough to actually go inside and order a drink.

-However, as soon as the sickly sweet liquid touched my lips, I knew that I’d been given this once before, on one of my many drunken nights out on La Vucciria.
+As soon as the sickly sweet liquid touched my lips, I knew that I’d been given this before, on one of many drunken nights out on La Vucciria.

 ‘I – probably wouldn’t buy this again,’ I grimaced, taking another couple of sips before laying my cup down on the bar.

-As we made our way into the main piazza of La Vucciria, I spotted Rocky Basile, one of the most well-known street food vendors in Palermo who has been serving up his speciality since he was six years old, and his father and grandfather before him.
+As we made our way onto the main piazza, I spotted Rocky Basile, one of the most well-known Palermo street food vendors who has been serving up his speciality since he was six years old, and his father and grandfather before him.

 And what is this speciality, you ask?

-To my surprise, most of our group agreed to try some, but unfortunately I was the only one that liked the unusual dish.
-Pani ca’ Meusa has quite a strong flavour – it’s definitely not your average beef patty – and Marco likened it to liver.
-To me, Pani ca’ Meusa is reminiscent of kidneys, if kidneys were piping hot, drenched in lemon juice and sitting on a fluffy bun.
+Pani ca’ Meusa has quite a strong flavour – to me, it tastes a bit like kidneys, if kidneys were piping hot, drenched in lemon juice and sitting on a fluffy bun.

 My shorts were really starting to feel tight at this point, and I have to admit that I breathed a sigh of relief when Marco told us that the next stop would be our last – I don’t think I could have managed anymore!